-A fourth-year guard with the men’s basketball team, Ritchie Kanza Mata had a remarkable season with the Tigers, leading them to their second consecutive AUS championship title and a fourth place finish at the CIS championship.
-He led the AUS with 6.9 assists per game and averaged 12 points per game during the regular season.
-Kanza Mata was an AUS first team all-star and he was named to the AUS championship all-star.
+A fifth-year forward with the men’s basketball team, Kashrell Lawrence had a remarkable season with the Tigers, leading them to their third consecutive AUS championship title and a third place finish at the U SPORTS championship.
+A U SPORTS championship all-star, Lawrence was also an AUS first team all-star and AUS championship all-star.
 He also received both the conference and national men’s basketball community service awards.

-Phoebe Lenderyou had an outstanding year in the pool, leading the Tigers to a fifth place finish at the CIS championships.
-In just her second season with the Tigers, Lenderyou earned a bronze medal in the 100m backstroke, in addition to two fourth-place finishes (50m and 200m backstroke) at the U SPORTS championships.
-A two-time AUS female swimmer of the year, she set or re-set 13 AUS, Dalhousie and Nova Scotia senior records this year and won seven gold medals at the AUS championships.
+Phoebe Lenderyou had an outstanding year in the pool, leading the Tigers to an 11th place finish at the U SPORTS championships.
+In her third season with the Tigers, Lenderyou earned a bronze medal in the 100m backstroke, in addition to two fourth-place finishes (50m and 200m backstroke) at the U SPORTS championships.
+A two-time AUS female swimmer of the year, she won all 19 conference events she entered this season, including six gold medals at the AUS championships.

 Complete list of major award winners:

 |Soccer||Swimming||Track & Field||Volleyball|